Are your emails and attachments safe from prying eyes?

 In testing everything out for the Mailfence review, I found it to work very well with an intuitive design, slick layout, and tons of features.
 Mailfence also offers email and phone support, in addition to cryptocurrency payment options.

-- Based in Belgium, with all data stored on Belgian servers
+- Data is stored on Belgian servers

-- Full OpenPGP encryption support and digital signatures
+- Offers OpenPGP encryption

-- Includes Messages, Documents, Calendar, Contacts, and Groups
+- Messages, Documents, Calendar, Contacts, and Groups

 - SMTP, POP, and IMAP support